-Mr. Black is the co-author of several best-selling books published by Alfred Music Publishing Company: Alfred's Drum Method, Books 1 & 2 (the world's current best seller); Alfred's Beginning Drumset Method; Contemporary Brush Techniques; Drumset 101; Alfred’s Kid’s Drum Course, Books 1 & 2; Living Praise; Cymbals: A Crash Course; A Jazz Diary (chosen for the 1998-2000 National Federation of Music Club's Junior Festival Bulletin); Drumset Independence & Syncopation; The Essential Dictionary of Orchestration; and Sound Innovations for Concert Band.
-His books and music are used and performed by tens of thousands of young people all over the world.
-He has also written countless articles, book reviews and concert reviews for prominent magazines such as Down Beat, The Instrumentalist, Modern Drummer, Modern Percussionist, Drums and Drumming, Drum Tracks, Grammy Pulse, Jazz Educators Journal and Music Connection—in addition to being a featured subject in many of them.
+As one of the biggest selling percussion authors in the world, Mr. Black is the author or co-author of several bestselling books published by Alfred Music Publishing Company: Alfred's Drum Method, Books 1 & 2 (the world's current best seller); Alfred's Beginning Drumset Method; Drumset 101; Alfred’s Kid’s Drum Course, Books 1 & 2; Living Praise; Cymbals: A Crash Course; A Jazz Diary (chosen for the 1998-2000 National Federation of Music Club's Junior Festival Bulletin); Drumset Independence & Syncopation; The Essential Dictionary of Orchestration; Sound Innovations for Concert Band (the world’s first customizable method); and Big Band Drumming Fill-osophy.
+His books and music are used and/or performed by hundreds of thousands of young people all over the world, with combined sales totaling two million units.
+He has also written countless articles, book reviews, and concert reviews for prominent magazines such as DownBeat, The Instrumentalist, Modern Drummer, Modern Percussionist, Drums and Drumming, Drum Tracks, Grammy Pulse, Jazz Educators Journal, Drum!, S.B.O., and Music Connection—in addition to being a featured subject in many of these publications.

 He presently serves as Vice President and Editor-in-Chief, School and Pop Publications, for Alfred Music Publishing Company.

 For a complete listing of titles by this author, click HERE

 To contact Mr. Black, visit www.DaveBlackMusic.com.